BillClintonAglomasa/code_practice/SE/Kochan/README.md

-This file documents learning of C, written by Stephen G. Kochan.
+This repository contains Chapters of my learnings in c, written by Stephen G.
-These are programs developed in Chapter 3.
+Kochan.

+Chapter 3: Introduction in writing programs in C
 1. Writing your first program
 This program introduces a simple syntax of C programming focusing on the main, printf and return functions.